______ PPC STATISTICS

 Average PPC investment statistics

-According to the World Advertising Research Center (WARC), global spending on advertising is set to reach $1 trillion (£789.15 billion) in 2024, at a growth rate of 8.2% from 2023.
+According to the World Advertising Research Center (WARC), global spending on advertising was set to reach $1 trillion (£789.15 billion) in 2024, at a growth rate of 8.2% from 2023.

 More than half (51.9%) of the global advertising market can be accounted for by the world’s five biggest tech firms (Alibaba, Alphabet (owner of Google and YouTube), Amazon, ByteDance (owner of TikTok and Douyin) and Meta, owner of Facebook and Instagram).

-With growth rates exceeding the general market, these five companies are predicted to see their ad revenue rise by around 10.7% in 2024, with all other media owners combined expected to see a relatively flat rate for the year.
+With growth rates exceeding the general market, these five companies were predicted to see their ad revenue rise by around 10.7% in 2024, with all other media owners combined expected to see a relatively flat rate for the year.

 Global spending statistics on advertising

-Social media is forecast to be the fastest-growing medium of 2024.
+Social media was forecast to be the fastest-growing medium of 2024.
 With an annual spend of $227.22 billion (£179.31 billion), this constitutes more than a fifth (21.8%) of total ad expenditure representing a rise of 12.8% from 2023.
 This is marginally behind search media in terms of total spending for the year at $229.23 billion (£180.99 billion).

 Total global advertising spend by category ($bn)